 Okay, so maybe we’re a little biased ’cause this hotel is home to Ginette: an affordable French resto we’ve repeatedly raved about.
 But food aside, the hotel deserves its own fanbase.
 Though rooms (sized between 11 to 27 sqm) are petite, their eclectic interiors are one-of-a-kind, with grey walls, wooden furnishings and bright accents.
 Bonus points for its inhouse gym, and convenient location between Dhoby Ghaut and Bugis.

 The Quincy Hotel

 Sure, the award-winning Quincy Hotel may lack the themed rooms of its competitors.
 But what it does have in spades is affordable luxury coupled with quirky boutique-hotel charm that’s a perfect romantic getaway spot for lovebirds.
 Quincy’s rooms bear all the hallmarks of trendy designer hotels – yup, we’re talking feather beddings, large bay windows and lush city views.
 Tempted yet?
-Couples can book the Quincy Qool Weekend Staycation that includes one night stay in the Studio Room and even a Couple Art Jamming sesh for a date to remember.
+Couples can book the Quincy Qool Weekend Staycation that includes one night stay in the Studio Room, movie night by the pool and evening cocktails.

 Sleek, airy and wonderfully minimalist, Lloyd’s Inn is one of the city’s most Instagrammed-to-death hotels to date, thanks to its unconventional design, central location and affordable rates.
 While the hotel’s facilities are rather limited, we can’t refuse its clean, mostly-white palette (which brilliantly juxtaposes the surrounding foliage), abundant sunlight and quiet residential locale.
 We recommend The Big Skyroom for its inviting loft-like vibes (and that precious adjoining open-air space for a million photo opps).